billkarsh/Alignment_Projects/00_DOC/method_overview.md

 	* If unavailable, these should be set each to -999.
 * cam is 0-based camera identifier for debugging.
 	* In a one-camera setup, use cam = 0.
-* Full absolute path to image.
+* Full rooted absolute path to image.
 	* Images may be accessed from a variety of working directories so must be absolute.
 	* Images can be TIF (8,16) PNG (8,16) MRC(16).